roelof69/pvebuilds/content/en/nw/info/gemchoices.md

 -- Spear vs. Ancients = (30% - 0%)/2 = 15% (Topaz is worth using for the consistent uptime)

+---

 ### Healer
 Healers should have a Cut Pristine Diamond in their Lifestaff, and a mobtype weakness gem in their Void Gauntlet.

+---

 ### Tank
 Tanks should be using a Cut Pristine Carnelian in **both** weapons.

+- Alternatively, DPS Tanks can use <a href="https://nwdb.info/db/perk/perkid_earring_threatadd" target="_blank">Despised</a> on their Earring while using the same gems as a DPS.
+You lose your taunts, but as long as you attack you will hold aggro (Not viable for The Depths).